KhronosGroup/GLSL/README.md

 - This is a partial mirror of the GitHub https://github.com/KhronosGroup/GLSL.
 - The README.md are notably different, and this one won't maintain an index of extensions (unlike the GitHub README).
-- Once something moves to GitHub, the GitHub version will be considered the true source of the extension, and it may be safer to even delete it here, but that is yet to be tried out.
+- Once something moves to GitHub, the GitHub version will be considered the true source of the extension.
-- This is not currently the internal GLSL tracker, which is currently elsewhere, under OpenGL.

 ## This Project Contains